StarRocks/starrocks/docs/en/table_design/indexes/indexes_overview.md

 ### [Bloom filter indexes](./Bloomfilter_index.md)

 Bloom filter indexes are suitable for columns with relatively high cardinality, such as ID columns, but they may incur a certain rate of misjudgment.

-## How to verify whether an index accelerates queries

-After executing a query, you can check whether the index takes effect and view their filtering effect from detailed metrics, such as `ShortKeyFilterRows` and `ZoneMapIndexFilterRows`, in the scan node in the [Query Profile](../../administration/query_profile.md).